dfhoughton/k-means-multi-threaded/README.md

 - you add splats and start again or click "clear" to start fresh
 - you can tinker with the diameter of the circles drawn using the radius slider

+### misting

+If you click the "mist" button 50 data points will be sprinkled randomly but more or less evenly across the data box.
 ### splats

 To add a splat, you click inside the data box and hold the button down.
 A red dot will appear where you clicked.
 You drag the mouse to another